SoundaryaKhanapur/OCR-Flask/README.md

 Install Flask: sudo pip install flask

-Run the application by running the app.py in ocr_server folder: python app.py
+Run the application by running the app.py: python app.py

 To test we can use an app like Postman.
 Open Postman, select POST method and enter URL: localhost:5000/upload.
 Under Body enter KEY as file and VALUE as any image and click on send.